 On older systems, you can boot into Safe Mode by starting up your computer and pressing F8 when Windows first loads.
 However, Microsoft‘s latest iteration of Windows doesn’t follow this rule.
 So how do you turn on safe mode in Windows 10?
 This guide explains everything you need to know.

 On Windows 10, there are a few different types of Safe Mode you can choose from, so it’s important to know what they do and which you need.

 - Safe Mode: This is the basic version that strips away all unnecessary programs and only autostarts a few chosen files and drivers to get the basic system running.
 It doesn’t allow for many advanced features, including connections with other computers or devices.
 That makes the computer safer from malware that may be able to move through local networks (like the WannaCry ransomware appeared capable of doing).

 - Safe Mode with Networking: This is a mode that adds the necessary drivers and features to access networks.
-It’s not quite as safe, but it’s useful if you only have one computer and need to get online to look for help or see if connections to other devices still work.
+It’s not quite as safe, but it’s useful if you have only one computer and need to get online to look for help or see if connections to other devices still work.

 - Safe Mode with Command Prompt: This option may not be available on all versions of Windows 10, but if it is you can enter this mode to bring up a big command prompt screen.
 This is good for more badly damaged operating systems or technical work where you know the precise command lines necessary to find a problem or launch a specific service.
 Make sure you know how to use the Command Prompt before accessing this mode.